 The mission of the Office of Student Affairs is to provide student-centered support and services that advance personal, social and professional development to the Coastal Law Community.
 Below is a list of some of the support services and policies available through the Office of Student Affairs:

 - Student Bar Association - a group of elected representatives committed to serving the needs of the student body by way of building and maintaining open lines of communication between and amongst the student body, the school administration, the American Bar Association and the legal community, at large.
 The Student Bar Association is committed to increasing the value of your degree by working to ensure the reputation of Florida Coastal School of Law continues to improve.
-SBA offices are located on the 4th floor.
+SBA offices are located on the 3rd floor inside the Library.
 Learn more about the Florida Coastal School of Law Student Bar Association at: SBA SharePoint.

 - Student Organizations

 - Student Ambassadors - distinguished students possessed two main characteristics - excellent interpersonal communication skills and a passion to give back to their community through volunteer service.
 Our student ambassadors are committed to exhibiting the highest standards of professionalism and social responsibility.
 Their service includes assisting at official school events, providing guided school tours, and acting as a liaison to the public at large.

 - Counseling and Wellness - Mental health counseling is available without charge for any student who desires help with emotional issues which may interfere with optimal functioning while in school.
 Common concerns may involve relationship or family issues, loss, stress, problems with appetite or sleep, excessive worry, depression, emotional trauma or difficult life transitions.
 Please contact Mary Schilpp, LMHC, MCAP to make an appointment at MSchilpp@fcsl.edu or call 904-516-8745.
 Appointments can also be made online here - Schedule an Appointment.